Make it Count: Choosing a piece of meat

 Shopping for nutritious meals takes careful attention these days, and if choosing a good piece of meat is part of your grocery store ritual, it pays to know what to look for.
 Considering that meat can be a relatively expensive way to introduce necessary protein into your diet, you’ll want to make sure that you are choosing wisely.
 It helps to have a good butcher who knows how to serve customers the best cut of meat available, but lacking that, here is a trio of tips straight from The Kitchn that should help you when you are choosing a choice piece of meat.

 Choosing a piece of meat means understanding quality

 Choosing a piece of meat straight out of the case can be intimidating, but it doesn’t have to be.
-While some varieties will send you diving for no credit check loans, that isn’t always the case.
+While some varieties will send you diving for basic credit check loans, that isn’t always the case.
 Simple yet wise techniques that have stood the test of time are as follows:

 - Spotting a good cut – This is a tell-tale sign of just how good butchers are and how much pride they place in their work.
 If the cuts of meat on display vary greatly in size and thickness, that’s a bad sign.
 Furthermore, the cut lines should be smooth, rather than jagged and uneven.
 If the meat looks like it has been ripped away from the carcass by a hungry lion, you aren’t getting the best meat craftsmanship for your dollar.